 Jesus said, “The harvest is so great, but the workers are so few.
 So pray to the Lord who is in charge of the harvest; ask him to send out more workers for his fields.”
 (Matthew 9:37-38).
 Nowhere is this truer than in the very place that the church spends most of its time — at work.
-Will you join us in reaching the largest mission field in the world through the people of the local church?

 May God bless you as we together mobilize the church for His glory.

 Written by Doug Spada, Founder and CEO, WorkLife, Inc. Photo by Sincerely Media on Unsplash All rights reserved.
 Content distributed by WorkLife.org > used for non-profit teaching purposes only.